Gwapowo/DuoEnhanced/README.md

 # DuoEnhanced
-A mod that adds a multitude of new enhanced duo turrets!
+A mod in Mindustry that adds a multitude of new enhanced duo turrets!